prestonbrubaker/archipelago/readme.txt

 17: If there is a muscle between the selected nodes, toggle it's contraction/extension mode
 14: Increment the Selected Node ID by 1.
 If it goes over the max, it cycles back to the first node
 15: Increment the 2nd Selected Node ID by 1.
 If it goes over the max, it cycles back to the first node
-16: Store a random value in register 1

 19: Activate the first selected node, with the data being used in accordance with the node type
 20: Activate the second selected node, with the data being used in accordance with the node type
 21: Attempt reproduction.
 The first byte is the fraction out of 255 of the stored energy transferred to the child.
 The second is the angular addition to the angle between the first and second selected nodes it will be shot out from, and the third is the speed the baby is shot out at (energy associated with this will be subtracted from the energy store of the parent)